BACKGROUND

 MSU has partnered with Bridger Occupational Health (BOH) to provide occupational medicine services.
 Baseline and annual follow-up health surveillance services are offered as determined by workplace risk assessments.
 Scheduling and coordination of services related to staff occupational health surveillance is managed through MSU Safety & Risk Mgmt.
 (SRM).
 Medical services are provided as deemed appropriate by risk assessment and the BOH medical providers, the costs of which are covered by MSU.

 An outline of workplace risk factors and programs at MSU that trigger participation in occupational health surveillance is outlined in the MSU Occupational Health Surveillance Services Matrix.
-SRM and the Office of Research Compliance (ORC) can assist in evaluating potential exposures to workplace health hazards and help identify specific health surveillance requirements and recommendations as appropriate.
+SRM and Research Integrity & Compliance (RIC) can assist in evaluating potential exposures to workplace health hazards and help identify specific health surveillance requirements and recommendations as appropriate.
 Medical surveillance is either recommended or required after giving consideration to factors such as: regulatory standards, work activities, the duration of the task(s), the material(s) being used, and the potential for employee exposure to meet or exceed occupational exposure criteria.
 Participating employees will undergo a baseline and annual medical evaluations by a licensed medical provider at BOH.

 REQUIREMENTS